identinetics/saml_schematron/README.md

 #### lib/svrl.xsl

-Outputs svrl schematron validation report language report of validation results - a renderer for the report format can be found at http://code.google.com/p/schematron/source/browse/trunk/converters/code/FromSVRL/SVRLReportRender.xsl?r=9eb8e4e286619a1dfb9c21a7e1010f07a5e73975 svrl.xsl can be used from the command line to output a validating stylesheet in the same way as the other xslt implementations of schematron, so the step would be to
+Outputs SVRL (schematron validation report language) report of validation results - a renderer for the report format can be found at http://code.google.com/p/schematron/source/browse/trunk/converters/code/FromSVRL/SVRLReportRender.xsl?r=9eb8e4e286619a1dfb9c21a7e1010f07a5e73975 svrl.xsl can be used from the command line to output a validating stylesheet in the same way as the other xslt implementations of schematron, so the step would be to